rijarobinson/foxy-node-netlify-functions/src/functions/custom-tax-endpoint/README.md

-# Pre-payment webhook for Blocking Transactions Based on Customer Data
+# Custom Tax Endpoint

-This provides you with a function that executes just before payment to check customer data on the order against a blocklist and reject or accept the order based on that data.
+This provides you with a function that executes when the address is entered on the checkout, custom calculates, and sends tax rate and amount to the Foxy cart.

 ## Usage